kamalu-chioma/kamalu-chioma/README.md

 <blockquote>

-- 🚀 Currently pursuing Post-Grad in IT @ Humber College, Toronto
+- 🚀 Currently pursuing Post-Grad in IT Solutions @ Humber College, Toronto

 - 🎓 Bachelor's degree in  Mathematics and Computer Science